 Section 50 (1) Code of Criminal Procedure (CRPC)

-Every police officer or other person arresting any person without warrant shall forthwith communicate to him full particulars of the offence for which he is arrested or other grounds for such arrest.
+offence for which he is arrested or other grounds for such arrest.

 Section 50 (2) Code of Criminal Procedure (CRPC)

-Where a police officer arrests without warrant any person other than a person accused of a non-bailable offence, he shall inform the person arrested that he is entitled to be released on bail and that he may arrange for sureties on his behalf."
+person arrested that he is entitled to be released on bail and that he may

 Search of arrested person- Section 51 of Code of Criminal Procedure 1973